-Topic 05 Gloss ary Page 157 of 171 Benefit a federally assisted project or program; and Are contributed by non-Federal third parties, without charge, to a non-Federal entity under a Federal award. thirteenth month See 13 th month. thumb drive See flash drive. time off For purposes of employee relocations, time off is time for which an employee is compensated and during which an employee would normally be present at his duty post performing the functions related to his employment but that may, if authorized by agency management, be used to effect his relocation. time record The official record of hours for which an employee is to be paid.
+For purposes of employee relocations, time off is time for which an employee is compensated and during which an employee

+Topic 05 Glossary Page 161 of 1/5 would normally be present at his duty post performing the functions related to his employment but that may, if authorized by agency management, be used to effect his relocation. time record The official record of hours for which an employee is to be paid.
 When applicable, it should include a total of hours worked or leave taken, by day, for a given pay period, and include the dated signatures-actual or electronic-of the employee and the employee's supervisor. time references Depending upon context, times refer to Arizona Standard Time, the time at an employee's primary duty post, or the time of the zone in which a traveler finds himself.
 TIN Taxpayer Identification Number; a code used by the IRS in the administration of tax laws.
 It is issued either by the SSA or by the IRS and can be either an individual's SSN or an entity's FEIN.
 TMS See Travel Management System. total benefits eligible payroll For purposes of RASL, gross wages paid from all funding sources, including but not limited to the State General Fund, Federal monies, special revenue funds, intergovernmental revenue monies, trust funds and other payroll sources.
 Training Guide One of a series of training publications issued by the GAO designed to help users learn to perform certain tasks in AFIS and other statewide automated systems.
-These may be found online at https://gao.az.gov/trainingevents/training-resources . transaction A distinct business event that affects an entity's financial position or results of operations.
-The total assessment does to the Otata few areas assessment assessment permits, licenses, fees, fines, levies, taxes, or anything else of value.
-When dealing with credit card transactions, this amount transaction amount does not include a convenience fee that may be imposed by an authorized agent on behalf of a State agency.
+These may be found online at https://gao.az.gov/trainingevents/training-resources . transaction A distinct business event that affects an entity's financial position or results of operations. transaction amount The total amount due to the State for any goods, services, permits, licenses, fees, fines, levies, taxes, or anything else of value.
+When dealing with credit card transactions, this amount does not include a convenience fee that may be imposed by an authorized agent on behalf of a State agency. transaction code See TC. transaction date When dealing with the State's acceptance of payment cards, the actual date upon which a credit card transaction occurred.
+This date differs from a transaction's settlement date. transaction fee When dealing with the State's acceptance of payment cards, the sum of the discount fee and the processing fee, but not the